ReyFScode/DSO-notes/Python notes.md

 ```

-- **for in range**: A implementation of a for loop, very useful, for in range will increment to a specified value, uses computer counting:
+	- for in range:   A implementation of a for loop, very useful, for in range will increment to a specified value, uses computer counting:
 ```
 for x in range(5):
 	print(x)